 What is Transcendental Meditation?

 This is a daily updated global website about the technique of Transcendental Meditation.
 We cover everything, from latest research to funniest quotes.
-Some of the most essential topics are included in the word cloud – so if you want to jump in right away, then just click on the keyword you find interesting!
+Some of the most essential topics are included in the word cloud – so if you want to jump right in, then just click on the keyword you find most interesting!

 Alternatively, you can scroll down and find a more linear crash course.
 Transcendental Meditation 101.
 A brief introduction to get you well established in this fascinating world of TM, as the tehcnique is known for short.
 Here, we’ll map out the

 Where does Transcendental Meditation come from?